bin3xish477/Red-C-C/README.md

 ./ss.py

 ----------------------------------
-or you can create a symbolic link:
+Or you can create a symbolic link:

-path = the path of the folder you cloned Red C&C in. ln [path]/Red-C-C/scripts/net/ss.py /bin/redcc
+path = the path to the folder you cloned Red C&C in. ln path/Red-C-C/scripts/net/ss.py /bin/redcc

 With this symbolic link, typing "redcc" will execute the handler anywhere in the command line.